datacite/schema-docs/docs/appendices/appendix_6.rst

 | alternateIdentifierType    | alternateIdentifierType                               |
 +----------------------------+-------------------------------------------------------+

 May be used for the instrument's serial number.
-Other possible uses include an owner"s inventory number or an entry in some instrument database.

-The type of the AlternateIdentifier.
+Other possible uses include an owner's inventory number or an entry in some instrument database.
+Indicate the type of the AlternateIdentifier.

 .. rubric:: Footnotes
 ..
 [36] Krahl, R., Darroch, L., Huber, R., Devaraju, A., Klump, J., Habermann, T., Stocker, M., & The Research Data Alliance Persistent Identification of Instruments Working Group members (2022).
 Metadata Schema for the Persistent Identification of Instruments (1.0).
 Research Data Alliance. https://doi.org/10.15497/RDA00070